yulin-0525/spatial_sentiment_analysis_twitterdata/README.md

 2. **Methodology and Data Source**

     The first workflow below was made by Tom for the whole project.
-It includes data acquisition, preprocessing and sentiment, spatial analysis.
+It includes data acquisition and preprocessing, as well as sentiment and spatial analysis.
 Visit our [story map](https://storymaps.arcgis.com/stories/ffc11d7f630d4eed801a5e8b12742766) to see more operational details.
 Apart from this, a separated workflow was made to represent my learning process.

     ![method](https://user-images.githubusercontent.com/131768624/235584774-ba7f1538-c142-44b4-8740-a9343355e83c.jpg)